 Durham Police Department

-Marianne Bond is a 18 year veteran of the Durham Police Department and has worked all districts in the Patrol Division and several areas of investigation to include; Domestic Violence, Property Crimes, and Violent Crimes.
-She is a Captain and currently the Executive Officer to the Chief of Police and recently graduated from the FBI National Academy Session 272.
+Captain Marianne Bond is an 18-year veteran of the Durham Police Department and has worked in the Patrol Division and several areas of investigation to include: Domestic Violence, Property Crimes, and Violent Crimes.
+The Executive Officer to the Chief of Police historically supervised the Public Affairs Unit, but has moved more toward being a liaison for the Chief of Police to multiple city departments and outside stakeholders.

-Captain Bond received a master’s degree from Methodist University in Justice Administration in 2016, a bachelor’s degree from the University of North Carolina – Greensboro in Nutrition in 1993 and received her Advanced Law Enforcement Certificate with the North Carolina Training and Standards Division in 2007.
-Additional, Captain Bond became a Certified Criminal Investigator from the North Carolina Justice Academy in 2007 and is an active member of the North Carolina Law Enforcement Women’s Association (NCLEWA).
+Captain Bond is a recent graduated of the FBINA, session 272 and in 2016 received a master’s degree from Methodist University in Justice Administration.
+She also has a bachelor’s degree from the University of North Carolina at Greensboro in Nutrition and received her Advanced Law Enforcement Certificate with the North Carolina Training and Standards Division.
+Additionally, Captain Bond became a Certified Criminal Investigator from the North Carolina Justice Academy and is an active member of the North Carolina Law Enforcement Women’s Association (NCLEWA).

-Captain Bond served as Secretary for the NCLEWA from September 2012 through September 2014, as a 2-year Board Member from 2014-2016, and was awarded NCLEWA Woman of the Year in 2014.
-She currently represents the association as a Commissioner on the Probable Cause Committee with the Department of Justice, North Carolina Training and Standards Division.
+Captain Bond is the current president of the NCLEWA and has served as Secretary, a two-year Board Member, and was awarded NCLEWA Woman of the Year in 2014.
+She also represents the association as a Commissioner on the Probable Cause Committee with the Department of Justice, North Carolina Training and Standards Division.